 Meet the Ablaze Family Ministries Team

 Michael is a devout Catholic, CEO, philanthropist, and a loving husband and father of five children.
+He left his home state of North Dakota and graduated from Franciscan University with a Bachelors Degree in business.
 After pioneering the successful homebuilding company, Trinity Homes, with his wife for over three decades, Michael felt the Lord's calling to do more.
 In 2017, he began his work as a Catholic evangelist by opening the non-profit organization, Living Waters for Christ Inc., T/A Ablaze Family Ministries, which aims to strengthen families in their faith and help them encounter the love of God.
 This mission has been a passion project for Michael for many years, and he feels blessed to play a part in rebuilding God's Church with this inspired ministry and dedicated team.

 Kristen was raised in a Catholic family, but it wasn't until middle school when she really encountered the Lord.
 Her faith journey ultimately led her to graduate from Franciscan University with a Bachelors Degree in theology and anthropology, and she left with a heart that was ready to share the Faith in the same way that had changed her own life; youth ministry.
 Kristen served as a youth minister in the Archdiocese of Baltimore for 16 years, spending most of her time serving middle schoolers and their families, specifically.
 She left parish ministry to join our team as we seek to equip and empower families to evangelize their own kids in a fun, authentic and dynamic way, all while working alongside parish evangelists.
 Kristen has been married to her husband, Greg, for almost 15 years, and together they are blessed to be raising 4 children.